Normal Transformer: Extracting Surface Geometry from LiDAR Points Enhanced by Visual Semantics: Method

-The model then conducts a matrix multiplication $\mat A \mat Q$ for internal feature combinations between tokens.
-The combined tokens are passed into a batch normalisation and residual connection.
+The model then conducts a matrix multiplication $\mat A \mat V$ for internal feature combinations between tokens.
+The combined tokens are passed into a Feed Forward layer followed by batch normalisation and residual connection.
 Finally, the layer outputs new tokens $\mat T'$ serving as the next self-attention block's input.
-More details can be found in the appendix.

-Following the transformer encoder, an MLP prediction head transforms each encoded token into a 3-dimensional vector representing three components of the surface normal.
+Following the self-attention blocks, an MLP prediction head $\phi_{pred}$ transforms each encoded token into a 3-dimensional vector representing three components of the surface normal.
 Finally, we regularise the output to unit 3D vectors to ensure a reasonable surface normal.